GenesisFR/DS2TroubleshootingGuide/README.md

 ## Saved games are not listed

 Saved games created while using different mods won't be displayed and therefore cannot be loaded.
-Run the game through `All*Saves` or `Elys DS2 Succubus Manager` to see them.
+Run the game through Elys DS2 Succubus Manager to load them.

 ## Stuck on the character selection screen when starting the Broken World campaign